uutils/coreutils/docs/src/packaging.md

 <!-- spell-checker:ignore debuginfo manpages backtraces -->

 > **Note**: This page is intended as a guide for packaging the uutils coreutils
 > for package maintainers.
-Normal users probably not need to read this.
+Normal users probably do not need to read this.
 If you
 > just want to install the coreutils, look at the
 > [installation](installation.md) instructions.